A Woman with Purpose: Jung Kwak

 - What is currently playing on your phone playlist?

 None.
 I don’t like to listen to music on the phone.
-A lot of my daily life includes practicing and teaching students and hear music intensively all the time.
+A lot of my daily life includes practicing and teaching students and hearing music intensively all the time.
 When I am away from the harp, I like to give my ears a break.
 But I do love to go to concerts because live music of any kind touches your heart.

 - During the pandemic, people, as always, turned to music for solace.
 Why is music so comforting?

 You can relate to the melody no matter which language you speak or where you are from.
-Music is a universal language, and that is why all different kinds of music comfort and touch people’s heart.
+Music is a universal language, and that is why all different kinds of music comfort and touch people’s hearts.
 Not only just by listening, I saw so many happy faces when people learn and play an instrument (including voice) as well.
 Music is the greatest language that one can empathize with one another.

 - Can you tell us something about the idea behind the Harpyday Ensemble, that you founded in 2002?

 Harpyday Ensemble is the leading professional harp ensemble in Asia.
 My dear students at that time came up with the idea of a harp ensemble.
-The ensemble is very unique, since it not only performs but organizes the Korea International Harp Competition and Korea Harp Festival, which actively promotes the harp to the general public.
+The ensemble is very unique since it not only performs but organizes the Korea International Harp Competition and Korea Harp Festival, which actively promotes the harp to the general public.
 With Leader Sunyoung Bang, Executive Director Yoonmi Ji, Yaesong Jee, Jeongi Jeon, and Soomin Yoon, it consists of the leading next generation of Korean harpists.

 - What project are you currently working on?

 Every December, I give a benefit concert series with the Harpyday Ensemble & friends called ‘Sharing Love’.
 This year will be the 10th concert.
-The entire profit of the concert is donated to ‘Hansarang Orphange’ which is run by the Green Umbrella Child Fund.
+The entire profit of the concert is donated to ‘Hansarang Orphanage’ which is run by the Green Umbrella Child Fund.
 ‘Hansarang Orphanage’ is an orphanage for disabled children from 0 to 7 years old.
 I fell in love with the children in 2009 when I went there with my students to volunteer.
-When I was pregnant, I was diagnosed that my child will be disabled.
+When I was pregnant, I was diagnosed that my child would be disabled.
 Luckily when my son was born in 2008, he was a very healthy baby.
 I was so thankful, and it changed my view on life and music completely.
 I felt that it was my destiny to not only give pleasure to my audience but also to help.
 Through the donation of the ‘Sharing Love’ series, many children have had surgery and can live a better life.

 - What's the biggest lesson you learned through your work as a musician and how did you learn it?